Rankings

 What is the average annual salary of Art Therapists?

-The Bureau of Labor Statistics (BLS) doesn’t have a separate classification for art therapists but estimates that all other therapists earn a median annual salary of $71,860.
+The Bureau of Labor Statistics (BLS) doesn’t have a separate classification for art therapists.
+But in its “Therapists, All Other” classification, all other therapists earn a median salary of $ 75,660 per year.
 An art therapy career is fun and rewarding!

 Key Takeaways